 - 2. Any recognition of CFU relating to examinations passed as single courses may take place within the limit of 36 CFU, upon request of the interested party and following the approval of the CCD.
 Recognition may not contribute to the reduction of the legal duration of the Degree Program, as determined by Art.
 8, c.
-2 of Ministerial Decree 270/2004, except for students who enrol while already in possession of a degree of the same level. - 7.
-Regarding the criteria for the recognition of CFU acquired in extra-curricular activities, within the limit of 12 CFU the following activities may be recognised: - Professional knowledges, skills, and certified skills, considering the congruence of the activity carried out and/or of the certified skill with the aims and objectives of the Degree Program as well as the hourly commitment of the duration of the activity. - Knowledges and skills acquired in post-secondary-level training activities, which the University contributed to develop and implement.
+2 of Ministerial Decree 270/2004, except for students who enrol while already in possession of a degree of the same level. - 3.
+With regard to the criteria for the recognition of CFU acquired in extra-curricular activities, pursuant to Art.
+3, par.
+2, of Ministerial Decree (D.M.)
+931/2004, within the limit of 24 CFU, the following activities may be recognised (Art.
+2 of D.M.
+931/2024): - Professional knowledge and skills, certified in accordance with the current regulations as well as knowledge and skills acquired in post-secondary-level training activities. - Training activities carried out in the cycles of study at the public administration training institutions as well as knowledge and skills acquired in post-secondary-level training activities, which the University contributed to developing and implementing. - Achievement of an Olympic or Paralympic medal or the title of absolute world champion, absolute European champion or absolute Italian champion in disciplines recognized by the Italian National Olympic Committee or the Italian Paralympic Committee.

-Criteria for enrolment in individual teaching courses
+Art.
+15 Criteria for enrolment in individual teaching courses

-Enrolment in individual teaching courses, provided for by the University Didactic Regulations, is governed by the "University Regulations for enrolment in individual teaching courses activated as part of the Degree Program.
+Enrolment in individual teaching courses, provided for by the University Didactic Regulations, is governed by the "University Regulations for enrolment in individual teaching courses activated as part of the Degree Program".